aioimo/meter-reader/README.md

 ## Functionality of fake external API route

 The API expects a meter number, and returns the village name.
-The village name is generated modulo 5 of the meter number, so there will be 5 different villages, each with possibly multiple meters.